-2020 and 2021 have been weird years.
-Viral pandemics, quarantines, fires, hurricanes, political feuding, home/online schooling, racial injustice, the rise of new variants, everything shortages, and whatever 2021 wants to throw at us with the time remaining.
-That’s way too much stress piled on at once for even the calmest, most relaxed, and well-adjusted.
+2023 has been another weird years.
+Earthquakes, floods, fires, hurricanes, wars, political feuding, racial injustice, and covid still hanging around.
+That’s way too much stress piled on at once for even the calmest, most relaxed, and well-adjusted of us.
 We're all struggling a bit, but there is hope.
 Here are a few ways to deal with stress.

 Know it Will Get Better

 This isn’t the way life will always be.
 Yes, it feels like forever, or like there’s just another crazy thing around the corner, but that is the way people felt during previous world wars, the Depression, and previous pandemics too.
 2021 may still has a few surprises in store for us, but time will bring us better days.
 You need to know that, feel it, and expect them.
 This is important to your mental health.
 Things will get better.

 Get a Massage

 Delta brought back some social distancing and masks so we are craving human touch and connection.
 Go get a massage.
 Massages reduce tension, stress, and anxiety.
 They improve flexibility, circulation, and skin tone.
 They also aid the lymphatic system, which is a vital part of the immune system.

 Tea it Up